JuliaCloud/AWS.jl/README.md

-## AWSLib - Julia interface to Amazon Web Services
+## AWS - Julia interface to Amazon Web Services

 This package is a WIP for providing a native julia interface to the AWS API